 - extreme exercise when blood sugar is high and there are high levels of ketones in the body as this can increase blood sugar levels

 DKA is a medical emergency that requires immediate medical care.
-Other health concerns related to high levels of ketones in the urine include hyperglycemia, high blood sugar, and organ damage.
+Other health concerns related to high levels of ketones in the urine include hyperglycemia, dehydration, and acidosis.

 The most common symptoms of diabetic ketoacidosis or ketones in the urine are: